flavienbwk/book-devops/eng/AUDIOBOOK.md

 Large organizations are often hesitant about offering remote work to their employees.
 They fear that employees might not focus on company tasks.

-If you need to convince your superiors, clearly list the objectives for the remote-working employee (with help from the previous chapter).
+If you need to convince your superiors, clearly list the objectives for the remote-working employee.
 If that doesn't suffice, you might suggest the employee submits a daily work summary.
 However, this approach essentially tells the employee, "I don't trust you to be diligent."
 Think twice before proposing it.

 Research has shown that a flexible work environment is linked to a reduction in burnout and an increased likelihood of an employee recommending their company.

-\newpage

 ### Software architectures and agility